opencontainers/web/content/charter.md

 * a.
 The Open Container Initiative shall be composed of:
   * i.	corporate members sponsoring the activities of the community and a certification program (OCI Members) through a Trademark Board;
-  * ii.	an open source, Technical Developer Community, open to any participant, whether an OCI Member or not; and
+  * ii.	open source Technical Developer Communities, open to any participant, whether an OCI Member or not; and
   * iii.	a Technical Oversight Board.
 * b.
 OCI Members shall be entitled to:
   * i.	participate in OCI Trademark Board meetings, OCI initiatives, and any other activities sponsored by the OCI;